lividavi19/php-file-uploader/README.md

 ```

 ## Unsuccessful Upload
 If upload was not successful, the function will return an empty string `""`.
-Note that the `$fileName` in the code snippet below will have an empty string stored in it.
+Note in the code snippet below, the `$fileName` will have an empty string stored in it.
 You can proceed with the execution of your code depending on this value, example prompting users that file upload failed :point_down:
 ```
 // The upload() function expects `a file as the first argument`
 // Since we are calling the function with a string as the first argument
 // Then upload process will fail, and the upload() function returns an empty string :point_down:

 $myVariable = "String type";
-$fileName = upload ($myVariable); // empty string ""
+$fileName = upload ($myVariable); // empty string `""`
 ```